mcmah309/activate/README.md

     eval "$(activate "$@")";
 }
 ```
-Then you can easily load and unload environments with an even shorter command
+Then environments can be easily loaded with an even shorter command
 ```bash
 a dev
 ```